Insurance shield and document icons on a dark navy background

 What Insurance Professionals Actually Fax

 Proof of loss forms.
 After a claim is filed, the insured submits a sworn proof of loss.
-Many carriers require this by fax or mail.
-Fax is faster and produces a transmission record.
-Agents and public adjusters fax these on behalf of clients regularly.
+When current carrier instructions allow fax, it can produce a transmission record.
+Agents and public adjusters may send these on behalf of clients regularly.

 Prior authorizations.
 Health insurance prior auths are one of the highest-volume fax workflows in the country.
 A medical office requests authorization from the insurer, attaches supporting documentation, and faxes the package to the carrier.
 The carrier faxes back the approval or denial.
 Entire departments exist just to process these faxes.